Radio with Pictures: History

 Later producers' aims were to maximize viewers and thus ensure the series' longevity and so clips by acts like Sweet, Rod Stewart and Suzi Quatro were included.
 However, clips by ABBA, The Bay City Rollers and Leif Garrett were not.
 Later, the program expanded on the genres played, and gradually the "alternative" music itself became in a sense "more mainstream".
 In the 1980s, production moved from Auckland to Wellington, thus requiring new hosts: Phil O'Brien, Karyn Hay, Dick Driver and new producers; Tony Holden, then Peter Blake, Simon Morris, Brent Hansen who later became President of MTV Europe in the 1990s.
 Dick (Richard) Driver directed RadPix in its final years from 1986 to 1989 (replacing Hay), having been its host following his role as singer in the band Hip Singles (1982).
 He later became a successful independent producer of factual programmes, including Give it a Whirl, a six-part documentary series documenting the history of New Zealand popular music as well as Music Nation and Chart.
 In 2006 he launched the Documentary Channel on the Sky Pay TV platform.
 In December 2010 he sold the channel to BBC Worldwide.

 Before stereo television broadcasts were commonly available, a simulcast was available on the student radio stations which are now known as b.net.
 In 1986, a dispute between TVNZ and RIANZ (The Recording Industry Association of NZ) contributed to the demise of RadPix, as RIANZ moved to initiate a "pay to play" rule for pop clips.
 TVNZ refused to pay, reasoning that the record companies benefited from the free TV exposure.
 The impasse was finally resolved, but in the meantime RadPix had been taken off air.
 The show returned to the airwaves at the end of 1986 with Dick Driver hosting, until it was cancelled again in 1989.
 It was revived briefly in 1990 by the original producer, Peter Grattan, when he became TVNZ's Head of Entertainment (1989–92).

 Legacy

 Radio with Pictures championed New Zealand music for over a decade, giving dozens of "kiwi" acts valuable television exposure.

 Other notable TVNZ pop clip shows have included Ready To Roll (1976-1990s) and SHAZAM!
-(1982–1988), the first host of which was British TV host Phillip Schofield.
+(1982–1987), the first host of which was future British television host Phillip Schofield.